 Untreated, a hole in your tooth can lead to much more pain, as well as more extensive repairs.
 If left too long, an untreated cavity can lead to:

-Early diagnosis and treatment from your local best Stamford dentists are vital to the health of your teeth.
+Early diagnosis and treatment from your best Stamford dentists are vital to the health of your teeth.
 With an advanced cavity, your dentist usually suggests a cavity filling, during which the decay is drilled out.
 Then your dentist fills the tooth with natural-looking resin or another material.

 If an infection has moved deeper into your tooth, you may need a root canal to remove the nerve and save the rest of the tooth.
 A crown is placed on the remaining tooth to cover the hole.
-A missing tooth can be replaced by your Stamford dental team with a single tooth implant or a bridge.
+A missing tooth can be replaced by our dental team with a single tooth implant or a bridge.

 There are ways to prevent a hole in a tooth from forming.
 If a cavity is caught early enough, it’s reversible.
 Visiting your dentist twice a year helps stop cavities before they start.
 At that time, your Stamford dentists explain steps you can take to prevent cavities from forming, such as:

 Don’t wait until you need emergency dental care due to cavity pain before you seek treatment from your nearby dentist.
-Contact Stamford Dental Arts today to schedule your appointment for a thorough cleaning, digital x-rays and pain-free examination.
+Contact Stamford Dental Arts today to schedule your appointment for a thorough cleaning, digital x-rays, and pain-free examination.